Aglientu

-Aglientu (Santu Francìscu di l'Aglièntu) is a comune (municipality) in the Province of Sassari in the Italian region Sardinia, located about 210 km north of Cagliari and about 35 km northwest of Olbia.
+Aglientu (Santu Francìscu di l'Aglièntu) is a comune (municipality) in the Province of Gallura North-East Sardinia in the Italian region Sardinia, located about 210 km north of Cagliari and about 35 km northwest of Olbia.

 Aglientu borders the following municipalities: Aggius, Luogosanto, Santa Teresa Gallura, Tempio Pausania, Trinità d'Agultu e Vignola.

 In 2005 Aglientu hosted the Kitesurf World Cup.
 It is home to the Festa del Turista ("Tourist's Feast").